 A wine that doesn’t belong to any of the superior quality brackets because of its ingredients or production methods is a “Vino da Tavola” (English: table wine).
 That doesn’t necessarily mean that it’s a bad wine.
 It just doesn’t have the typical characteristics that wines in the higher tiers have.

 The Appellation of Origin for German Wines

 Germany hasn’t the same international reputation as France and Italy.
 Nevertheless, it has a long winemaking tradition and produces some excellent wines.
-To distinguish their quality, vintners use two different appellation systems.
+To distinguish their quality, vintners use two different appellation of origin systems.

-The German wine law regulates the appellation of wines since 1971.
+The German wine law regulates wines’ appellation of origin since 1971.
 Originally, it was based on their sugar content, so its focus was the ripeness of grapes.
 In 2009, legislators adjusted the system to bring it in line with the new European wine laws.
 Since then, it classifies wines based on their origins, just like the French and Italian appellation systems.
 It contains four tiers.